rfieldspittman/100-days-of-code/log2.md

 ### Day 8: April 16, 2020

 **Today's Progress**
-"You have completed Working with Strings."
+Treehouse--"You have completed Working with Strings."

 **Thoughts**